binayakk/Risk-Management/README.md

 # Risk-Management
-Calculations like VaR, Expected Shortfall, StressTest, etc Most of these codes are in MatLab while I was learning it.
+Calculations like VaR, Expected Shortfall, StressTest, etc Most of these codes are in MATLAB while I was learning it.
 I will upload python codes in future (time permitting)